Meherzan-Gai/advanced-generative/composition/interval.md

 ## What the rule controls:

-The rule controls the types of intervals that make up the chords <br>
+The rule controls the types of intervals that can make up the chords <br>

 ## Levels: